 We have four vacancies on the Council which we are hoping to fill in the next few months and are keen to hear from people with a possible interest in joining us.

 The Council meets face-to-face once a term on a weekend and has four other meetings by teleconference.
 Dates and times are negotiated to suit all Council members, and travel and accommodation expenses are paid for members who live in country regions.

-The Council is a developmental environment, meaning we don’t expect people to have super-amazing skills.
-Through encouragement, coaching and experience, councillors grow from passionate and keen volunteers into confident and accomplished governors.
+The Council is a developmental environment, meaning we do not expect people to have super-amazing skills.
+Through encouragement, coaching and experience; councillors grow from passionate and keen volunteers into confident and accomplished governors.

 Council members are mainly but not only drawn from school communities that are affiliated with (are members of) the Federation.

-If you are potentially interested in joining the Council, please chat with Vice-President Caz Bosch on 0418 891 531 or Parent Engagement Officer Nicole Kovacevic on 0407 394 732.
+If you are potentially interested in joining the Council, please get in contact with Vice-President Caz Bosch on 0418 891 531 or Parent Engagement Officer Nicole Kovacevic on 0407 394 732.